basisproject/paper/src/04-companies.md

 Productivity level, along with productivity rate, allows creating some range of wages within the same occupation.
 This allows companies a certain level of autonomy in setting their own wages while at the same time keeping the wishes of the community as a whole in mind.
 The goal of this system is to balance the needs of the overall region while still giving companies a certain level of control.

+## Loss of membership

+Companies that refuse to participate within the rules of the region may lose membership.
+When a company loses membership, it loses all benefits:

+- preferential loan rates
+- at-cost pricing for productive assets
+- housing, education, and other services for the company's worker-members

+Loss of membership will be determined by the High Council, the region's highest authority.
+It will likely issue warnings before a company permanently loses membership.